Intel finds critical holes in secret Management Engine hidden in tons of desktop, server chipsets

 It is designed to allow network administrators to remotely or locally log into a server or workstation, and fix up any errors, reinstall the OS, take over the desktop, and so on, which is handy if the box is so messed up it can't even boot properly.

 The ME runs closed-source remote-administration software to do this, and this code contains bugs – like all programs – except these bugs allow hackers to wield incredible power over a machine.
-The ME can be potentially abused by to install rootkits and other forms of spyware that silently snoop on users, steal information, or tamper with files.
+The ME can be potentially abused to install rootkits and other forms of spyware that silently snoop on users, steal information, or tamper with files.

 SPS is based on ME, and allows you to remotely configure Intel-powered servers over the network.
 TXE is Intel's hardware authenticity technology.
 Previously, the AMT suite of tools, again running on ME, could be bypassed with an empty credential string.